 Once all the food to make the meals has been obtained, select one of the above approaches to prepare your meals.
 Dabble between the different approaches.
 Ultimately, finding a routine that can develop into a habit.

 Place the prepared meals in the fridge for easy grab-and-go meals throughout the week.
 You can also store these meals in the freeze in not planning to eat right away or if too much was made.

 The Daily Routine

 The daily routine is great to pair up with the “Sunday” routine.
-Prep all the labor intensive foods on one day, and prep the smaller and less taxing meals (like fruits and veggies) the day of.
+Prep all the labor-intensive foods on one day, and prep the smaller and less taxing meals (like fruits and veggies) the day of.
 This could be in the morning before work, or the night before the kids go to school.
-Meals that work really well in routine are salads (lettuce gets less soggy when made the day of), and mason jar oats (can be made the night before or the morning off).
+Meals that work really well in routine are salads (lettuce gets less soggy when prepared the day of), and mason jar oats (can be made the night before or the morning off).
 The batch approach also works really well with this routine.
-Make enough food at dinner for example, now there’s leftovers to be packed and stored, ready to go for tomorrow's lunch or dinner.
+Make enough food at dinner, for example, now there are leftovers to be packed and stored, ready to go for tomorrow's lunch or dinner.

 What Should be Prepared?

 Don’t make seven completely different meals for each day.
-Go back to the mix and match method.
-Make one meal a few different ways by mixing and matching veggies and proteins (example: stir fry).
+Go back to the mix-and-match method.
+Make one meal a few different ways by mixing and matching veggies and proteins (for example: stir fry).